In this post, we pay a virtual visit to the most beautiful and historic castles in Bulgaria, remnants of a past of

 They include a temple of Apollo, an agora, the Acropolis, and a well-preserved section of the Thracian fortifications.
 A more recent building is the medieval Stara Mitropolia Basilica.

 It’s the remaining fortified wall on the north side of the Nessebar peninsula that’s of most interest to people looking for the best castles in Bulgaria.
-It’s one of the oldest fortifications in the country, one of many attractions in a fascinating ancient city on the shore of the Black Sea.
+It’s one of the oldest fortifications in the country, one of many attractions in a fascinating ancient city on the Black Seashore.

 The Fortress of Cherven is a collection of ruins in northeastern Bulgaria, located near a village bearing the same name.
 Although the village’s history goes back more than 2,000 years, the fortress dates from the Middle Ages.

 It got a boost in importance when it became the seat of the Bulgarian Orthodox Bishopric of Cherven in 1235.
 Shortly after, Mongol Golden Horde raids damaged the structure.
 Byzantine forces successfully besieged it in the late-13th century.

-Its heyday was still to come, however, and in the 14th century, it consisted of a fortified inner town and an elaborate defensive system.
+However, its heyday was still to come, and in the 14th century, it consisted of a fortified inner town and an elaborate defensive system.
 It became known as a hub of craftsmanship, home to skilled goldsmiths, ironworkers, and artists.

 Currently, the remains of medieval Cherven offer an essential insight into Bulgarian culture in the Middle Ages.
 A popular tourist destination, excavations include 13 churches, a feudal palace, workshops, streets, houses.
 Its main landmark is a beautifully preserved three-story-tall tower from the 1300s.

-One of the most significant architectural landmarks in Bulgaria, Shumen Fortress lies about 3 kilometers from the town center of modern-day Shumen.
+One of Bulgaria’s most significant architectural landmarks, Shumen Fortress, lies about 3 kilometers from the town center of modern-day Shumen.
 Overlooking the town and surrounding landscape, this is a spectacularly restored castle, its renovation completed in 2015.

 Now part of the Shumen Plateau Nature Park, the fortress is one of the oldest castles in Bulgaria.
 Shumen Fortress has historical links to a nearby Iron Age village, a site later captured by the Thracians in the 5th century BC.

 The Romans fortified it and built walls and towers, and the Byzantines made it a garrison town.
 In the Middle Ages, the fortress experienced its heyday as a Bulgarian Empire stronghold.